Skip to content

 Key Takeaways

-• Attribute annotation ([[codegen::TypeScriptTypes]]) triggers attribute-based rules, no anchor comment needed.
+• Attribute annotation ([[codegen::TypeScriptTypes]]) triggers struct-level rules; no anchor needed.

-• Type mapping is implemented as a recursive LuaU function, extend it by adding branches.
+• Type mapping is a recursive LuaU function; extend it by adding branches.